'Emperor' stocks soar in China as Xi cleared for indefinite reign

 The “emperor” stock boost isn’t the first such play by Chinese speculators.

-Last October, Hangzhou Huning Elevator Parts Co, a little-known Chinese elevator maker whose name is similar to Chinese Communist Party theoretician Wang Huning, surged after Wang got promoted to China’s top political body.
+Last October, Hangzhou Huning Elevator Parts Co (300669.SZ), a little-known Chinese elevator maker whose name is similar to Chinese Communist Party theoretician Wang Huning, surged after Wang got promoted to China’s top political body.

 In November, 2016, when news headlines pointed to the likely presidential election win for Donald Trump, shares jumped in Wisesoft Co Ltd - whose Chinese name sounds like “Trump’s big win”.
 Yunan Xiyi Industrial, whose Chinese sounds similar to “Aunt Hillary”, meanwhile slumped.